gregtour/blog-posts/article1.md

 The *Duck programming language* currently uses a tracing garbage collector.
-It is highly accurate and handles a number issues like dead callstacks and parameter lists rather well.
+It is highly accurate and handles a number issues like dead call stacks and parameter lists rather well.
 One concern would be to offer better integration with user libraries, which is definitely one area for improvement in the future.
 There are also a number of ways to go about improving its performance by using better data structures.